Residency Programs in Anatomic and Clinical Pathology

 There is excellent integration of the residency programs in anatomic and clinical pathology.

 Opportunities for elective courses as well as the distribution of time spent in diagnostic services and research are flexible; program structure for each individual is tailored to match resident interests and program needs.
-Residency training is designed to enable the residents to complete requirements for board certification by the ACVP.
 Collegiality and a productive, interactive work environment are a top priority.

 For more information regarding the application process, please contact: